 One of the most accessible of the brass instruments, the saxophone uses a wooden reed mouthpiece instead of a brass mouthpiece.
 This makes it a bit simpler for beginners and easier to cross over to certain woodwind instruments.
 The basic fingering technique is also similar to the recorder which we will come to later.

 Here is a video of two jazz masters; Miles Davis on trumpet and John Coltrane on sax.

 “Don’t go there” was the advice of my tuba teacher friend!
 I think that was due to the hour long piece he had just sat through where he played for about five minutes.
 This can happen to tuba players in an orchestra but they still have the brass band scene to get more playing in.

 The euphonium or tenor horn are great starter instruments from which someone could also progress on to the tuba.

 The guitar is my first instrument and I have been teaching it for over ten years to all ages.
 It’s an instrument that can be used for all types of music and it comes in a range of shapes and sizes, from electric guitars to classical guitars.

 The guitar has remained a popular instrument for hundreds of years around the world for a number of reasons:

-- it is a great instrument of accompanying songs
+- It is a great instrument for accompanying songs

 - It’s relatively cheap